-On this date in 1964, Dr. Martin Luther King, Jr. received the Nobel Peace Prize in recognition of his commitment to nonviolence protest of racial injustice.
+On this date in 1964, the Reverend Dr. Martin Luther King, Jr. received the Nobel Peace Prize in recognition of his commitment to nonviolent protest of racial injustice.
 At just 35 years old, at the time he was the youngest person to ever receive this award.

 World Values Day is, officially, “an annual campaign to increase the awareness and practice of values around the world.”
 At FUNKY BROWN CHICK, Inc., we enjoy sharing this information about various awareness days and significant events, and we do it with a purpose.
 Our sincere hope is that you learn more about the meaning behind these days and incorporate these values into your work or personal life.
 Feel free to let us know how we’re doing!